sjbennett123/gloryforthefist/content/rules/formal_magic.md

 draft: false
 ---

 Welcome to the NERO® Formal Magic System©.
 The system may be modified from time to time by NERO International.
 Suggestions for modifications to these rules should be directed to NERO International at <jvalenti@nerolarp.com> with “NERO FORMAL MAGIC” as the subject.
-These rules may not be modified in any way by the NERO chapters, nor can any game effects change the way these rules work.
-Local chapters may not alter the mechanics of any of the rules contained in this rulebook.
+These rules may not be modified in any way by NERO chapters, nor can any game effects alter the way these rules work.
+Local chapters may not alter the mechanics of any rules contained in this rulebook.
 This includes “weekend” effects as well as “area-specific” effects.
 None of these types of effects are ever allowed under any circumstances.
 Scrolls may not contain modifications or flaws of any kind, except to make the scroll unable to be copied or destructible.
 The scrolls listed here may not be changed in any way.
 If used, they must be used exactly as written.
-Urgent questions and interpretations of these rules will be left to the local Formal Magic marshal.
+Urgent questions and interpretations of these rules will be directed to the local Formal Magic marshal.
 Any questions, interpretations, and local rulings should be brought to the attention of NERO International, which serves as final arbitrator of these rules.
 NERO International will not overturn decisions made by the local Formal Magic Marshal unless it is absolutely necessary, although wording may be added to the system to negate any confusion in the future.

 ## Definition of Basic Terms

-The following is a definition of terms used throughout this document:
+The following is a definition of the terms used throughout this document:

 **Affinity**: When a transform (not a curse of transformation) is cast on a spirit, it leaves a mark called an “Affinity.”
 The affinity is specific to the transformed creature, the scroll cast, and the level of the scroll.